 Foster children and foster adults that are living with an applicant or assisted family are considered household members but not family members.
-The income of foster children/adults is not counted in family annual income, and foster children/adults do not qualify for a dependent deduction [24 CFR 5.603; HUD-50058 IB, p.
+Foster care payments received by the head of the household (or other adult member) are not counted in family annual income, and foster children / adults do not qualify for a dependent deduction [24 CFR 5.603; HUD-50058 IB, p.
 13].
+Other income of a foster child / adult, specifically including but not necessarily limited to SSD and/or SSI benefits, is counted in family income.